modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### System Requirements for commercial libraries implemented in this proposal

-#### Library Vendor
+#### The Library Vendor

-- Needs to define which libraries should be available on which tools, e.g.: explicit encoding of supported tools.
+- Needs to define which libraries should be made available to which tools, e.g.: explicit encoding of supported tools.
 This is achieved through a list of trusted tool keys.

 - Needs to enable/disable parts (features) in any given library based on standardized annotations.
 Achieved through standard license annotations.

 - Needs to specify the visibility of components based on the standardized annotations.
 Achieved through standard license annotations.

 - Need to check the license for a whole library without parsing the Modelica code.
-Achieved, optionally, through an alternate licensing mechanism for tools that do not understand license annotations.
+Achieved optionally, through an alternate licensing mechanism for tools that do not understand license annotations.

 - Needs to license/protect external libraries (e.g.: with C and F77) independently of the licensing mechanism for the library.